willyfh/federated-learning-tensorflow/README.md

 The python codes (federated_train.py & plot_multi_cases.py) are provided for a simpler execution.
 Basically the implementation is the same as the provided Jupyter Notebook file (which was actually used to obtained the results shown in the report).

-1. Inside the "codes" folder, install the required libraries:
+1. Install the required libraries:
 > pip install -r requirements.txt

 2. Execute federated_train.py to train the model: